criferlo2/melitest1/README.md

 Goal
 The goal of this project is to present a list of products that the user is searching with a keyword, and the user can check the product description.

-Result

-The user can enter the keyword and the app will search into the API the results that are rendered so:

 ## Appendix